Human Resources - Recruitment

 - Assist service areas with Performance Management

-Managers and Coordinators work cooperatively with other City service units, unions, and associations to recruit, select, document, orient, train, and develop employees.
+Managers and Employment Officers work cooperatively with other City service units, unions, and associations to recruit, select, document, orient, train, and develop employees.
 At each step we endeavour to uphold the principles of fairness and equal opportunity.

 The recruitment process provides a consistent, cost-effective, valid, and reliable method of acquiring employees for the City of Windsor.
-For each job opening, a Recruitment Coordinator must review the job description, advertise or post the opening, screen applications, "short-list" qualified individuals, administer applicable tests, arrange and conduct interviews, and select a candidate.
-The Coordinator must then make an offer of employment, check references, obtain health and police clearances, document the employee for payroll purposes, and arrange for his or her orientation to the City of Windsor.
+For each job opening, an Employment Officer must review the job description, advertise or post the opening, screen applications, "short-list" qualified individuals, administer applicable tests, arrange and conduct interviews, and select a candidate.
+The employment officer must then make an offer of employment, check references, obtain health and police clearances, document the employee for payroll purposes, and arrange for his or her orientation to the City of Windsor.